 H.B.
-5095 Author: Harrison Amends/Enacts: §§23.03, 26.012, and 312.0025 Tax Code
+5095 Author: Harrison Amends/Enacts: §§23.03, 26.012, and 312.0025 Tax Code Status: Pending in House Ways and Means Committee

 This bill would repeal the Texas Jobs, Energy, Technology, and Innovation Act enacted in 2023, including provisions that allow school districts to limit values for purposes of economic development.